CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

     - 256GB disk with 64GB or more free memory
     - 1TB or more disk recommended
     - SSD recommended (NetQ requirement)
-- High Speed Broadband/Wideband Internet Connection for package installs during simulation startup
+- High speed broadband or wideband Internet connection for package installs during simulation startup
 - A minimum of eight x86_64 CPU cores

 ### Software Requirements